 - Matthew 18:1-14 & Mark 9:33-36,42 – Jesus loves children — Jesus had harsh words for those who would cause little ones to stumble.
 Children had little value in Jesus’ culture and little more in ours.
 We shine like stars in the darkness when we make every effort to value, love, and protect our children and those who are vulnerable.

 - Matthew 5:13-16 – Light and salt — we are called to be different from the world around us where disrespect, sexual immorality, abuse, and neglect are common in relationships.
-In contrast, our Christian communities are called to reflect God’s love.
+In contrast, our Christian communities are called to reflect God’s love and care in the way we value and respect everyone.

 - John 10:1-18 and Ezekiel 34 – The Good Shepherd — We are called to follow Jesus, our Good Shepherd, in contrast to the evil shepherds of Israel who only took care of themselves and not their flock.

 Abuse thrives in silence and secrecy, as do so many other sins and hindrances to our faith formation.
 Efforts toward more openness and transparency are part of establishing a safer, faith-nurturing environment AND preventing abuse.
-In addition, regular and ongoing education specifically around issues of abuse is also necessary to establishing a safer culture or environment.
-We realize that this doesn’t just happen; someone needs to pay attention.
-We recommend a small group of people in each congregation, working together to create a healthy environment where each person is valued.
-And it works even better when these teams are supported by Safe Church Classis Coordinators in each classis, who assist in developing safe church teams and who know Safe Church information, events, best practices, and local resources.
+In addition, regular and ongoing education specifically around issues of abuse and relational power dynamics is also necessary.
+We realize that this doesn’t just happen all by itself; someone needs to pay attention.
+We recommend a small group of people in each congregation, working together to create a healthy environment where each person is valued and protected.
+It works even better when these congregational safe church teams are supported by Classis Safe Church Coordinators and a classis safe church core team who can offer consultation and training opportunities in each classis.

 Questions to Prayerfully Consider: